Field Trips

 Meet at the east end of Lone Star Lake dam.
 We will plan to drive the perimeter road to the east with periodic stops with possible short walks at some of the stops.
 Waterfowl to be expected are Canada Geese and Wood Ducks.
 Raptors should include Bald Eagles, Red-shouldered, Red-tailed, and perhaps Cooper’s Hawks.
 Most bird activity will be in the woods around the lake with woodpeckers, titmice, nuthatches, vireos and a variety of flycatchers possible.
 About 9:30 we will depart for the Globe area to the south and west.
 Here we hope to find meadowlarks, Horned Larks, Grasshopper and possibly Henslow’s Sparrows and of course Upland Sandpipers.
 We will also be on the lookout for Loggerhead Shrikes which nest in the area.
 This is the best expanse of prairie that remains in Douglas County.
 Plan to wrap up the field trip by 10:30 or 11 a.m.

 We will meet in the parking lot next to the river.
 This is late summer and early migration.
 Many birds are quiet and possibly molting this time of year.
-We should see eagles, Red-tailed and possible Red-shouldered Hawks.
-Chimney Swifts and a few swallows may still be around.
+We should see eagles, Red-tailed and possible Red-shouldered Hawk.
+Chimney Swifts and a few swallows are likely.
 Burcham is always good for woodpeckers including Red-bellied, Downy, and Pileated as well as flickers.
-A few flycatchers may still be around as well vireos and fall warblers.
-Waxwings and bluebirds may be present.
-Typical woodland residents like titmice, chickadees, nuthatch, and Carolina Wren are likely to be there but often overlooked this time of year due to their lack of calls.
+A few flycatchers may still be around as well vireos and fall warblers like Parula and Prothonotary.
+It’s a little late for sparrows but perhaps waxwings and bluebirds will be present.
+Typical woodland residents like titmice, chickadees, nuthatch, grosbeaks, and Carolina Wren are likely to be there but often overlooked this time of year due to their lack of calls.
 Plan to wrap up the field trip by 9 to 9:30 a.m.

 Meet at the parking lot east of the Wakarusa Museum, not the swim beach.
 We will take an easy walk around the parking lot and edge of the lake primarily for swallows.
 Also a good chance for Scissortail Flycatchers and a host of other flycatchers and kingbirds in the area.
 We will then walk to the beach where we should find several species of gulls, and early shorebirds returning from breeding in Canada.
 Forster’s, Black and Caspian terns are often here.
 Buntings, grosbeaks, orioles, even warblers and tanagers are possible as fall migration is under way.
 Plan to wrap up the field trip by 9 or 9:30 a.m.